dongguanting/DPA-RAG/README.md

 Tests are automatically performed on the specified data set after the training is complete.

+---

 ## 🎯 LLM Training

-We use the version of [LlaMA-Factory v0.6.3](https://github.com/hiyouga/LLaMA-Factory/releases/tag/v0.6.3).
+For LLM Training， we use the [LlaMA-Factory v0.6.3](https://github.com/hiyouga/LLaMA-Factory/releases/tag/v0.6.3).
 Thanks for their excellent work.

+(1) LLM Self Alignment:

-(1) SFT Training:
+(2) SFT Training:

 ```bash
 deepspeed --num_gpus=8 train_bash.py \